Housing – Can society afford not to?

 Co-Chairs: Olga Filippova – Karen Sieracki

-Members: Fernanda Antunes – Pernille H Christensen – Velma Zahirovic-Herbert – Catherine Kariuki – Kwan Ok Lee – Megan McCollum – Prisca Simbanegavi – Yi Wu
+Members: Fernanda Antunes – Pernille H Christensen – Velma Zahirovic-Herbert – Catherine Kariuki – Kwan Ok Lee – Meagan McCollum – Prisca Simbanegavi – Yi Wu

 This event is made possible by the volunteer organizers and participants.
 We acknowledge the support of the Presidents and Executive Directors of IRES and its sister societies.
 A special thank you to Olga Filippova at the University of Auckland (New Zealand) for hosting the event.